 Lech is luxurious, exclusive, and packed with powder.
 Its ‘White Ring’ ski area is composed of a balanced mix of red and blue runs, so it’s perfect for intermediate skiers looking for a more leisurely pace.
 The focus here is on taking in the sights, and you can stop off at one of the many cosy Alpine huts for a bubbling beer and wood-fired pizza.

 Skiing isn’t the only attraction here – food is a major draw for Lech, and for good reason.
 Some of Austria’s finest cuisine can be sampled at restaurants such as Aurelio’s, which offers mouth-watering modern and traditional dishes and an impressive range of aged brandies.

-Italy’s appropriately named ‘Pale Mountains’, the Dolomite Superski area, has over 1,200km of gleaming snow.
-The best intermediate runs are found in Cortina d’Ampezzo and Alta Badia, although you’ll find a good mix of runs all over the range.
+Italy’s appropriately named ‘Pale Mountains’, the Dolomiti Superski area, has over 1,200km of gleaming, snowy pistes.
+The best ski resorts for intermediates in the Dolomites are Cortina d’Ampezzo and Alta Badia, although you’ll find a good mix of runs all over the range.

 The whole of the Dolomite mountain area is also a UNESCO World Heritage site.
 There’s no better way to experience the sheer beauty of this area than on a pair of skis.

 To find out more about the best ski resorts for intermediates, call our ski experts today on 0207 471 7700